codymathews1995/taskmanager-cli/README.md

 A simple command-line interface (CLI) tool for managing your tasks efficiently.
 With TaskManager CLI, you can add, view, and delete tasks right from your terminal!

+**⚠ WARNING:** This is a work in progress and is in no way finished or near its completion.

+Looking for any collaborators!

 ## Features

 - **Add Tasks**: Quickly add new tasks to your task list.